HumanSignal/label-studio/docs/source/guide/webhooks.md

   </tr>
   <tr>
     <td><a href="webhook_reference.html#Project-Updated">Project Updated</a></td>
-    <td>Triggers when project settings are updated, created, or saved.</td>
+    <td>Triggers when project settings, such as the labeling configuration, are updated, created, or saved.</td>
     <td>Use to update an existing data management pipeline.</td>
   </tr>
   <tr>